rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/07-loadbalancing.rst

 With all of the artifacts created, next you'll write Ansible playbooks to build the container image and deploy your nginx load balancer on your control node.

-Create the nginx container image
+Creating the nginx container image
 ``````````````````````````````````
 Similar to your development website, you'll create a playbook to build and push your container image and a second playbook to deploy it.